d13r/laravel-breadcrumbs/CONTRIBUTING.md

 [pull request](https://github.com/davejamesmiller/laravel-breadcrumbs/pulls) on
 GitHub.

-If you want to submit a new features, I suggest opening an [issue](https://github.com/davejamesmiller/laravel-breadcrumbs/issues) to discuss the idea first, to make sure it will be accepted.
+If you want to submit a new feature, I suggest opening an [issue](https://github.com/davejamesmiller/laravel-breadcrumbs/issues) to discuss the idea first, to make sure it will be accepted.